miyazaki1123/wooms/app/public/wp-content/plugins/w3-total-cache/readme.txt

 * Fixed security issue with the creation of dot folders that could be abused
 * Fixed handling HTTP compression for uncached pages
 * Fixed handling of .svgz files
-* Added expiration headers to webP images
+* Added expiration headers to WebP images
 * Added support for Microsoft Azure’s latest API
 * Added ability to cache WP Admin.
 Recommended setting, is off.
 (Improved WP Admin performance with object caching enabled)
 * Added HTTP/2 Push support for minified files